-4.1.1 The ARC has robust processes in place for evaluating interests and identifying and managing conflicts of interest that may occur in its various areas of business.
-At all times decisions will maintain the fairness, timeliness and impartiality of ARC processes.

-- 4.1.2 In cases where an individual declares a material personal interest(s), the ARC will evaluate whether that interest amounts to a conflict of interest and, if so, determine the extent to which that individual may be involved in discussion or decisions.
-Any measures taken by the ARC will be documented. - 4.1.3 For the purpose of managing the large volume of interests relevant to NCGP, ERA and EI assessment and evaluation processes, the ARC may apply rules, such as time limits for determining when past relationships and circumstances are considered to be conflicts of interest, and automated processes for managing conflicts. - 4.1.4 The ARC will consider the potential implications of conflicts of interest in determining the most appropriate management strategy. - 4.1.5 In some instances, it may be necessary to remove the individual with a conflict of interest from any involvement in the matter in which the conflict arises and to recruit an impartial third party to oversee part or all of the processes involved in the matter. - 4.1.6 Where a conflict of interest is grounds for the individual to be excluded from access to the information under consideration, the individual will not take part in any decision-making processes and will absent themselves from the room when the information is being discussed.
+- 4.1.1 The ARC has robust processes in place for evaluating interests and identifying and managing conflicts of interest that may occur in its various areas of business.
+At all times decisions will maintain the fairness, timeliness and impartiality of ARC processes. - 4.1.2 In cases where an individual declares a material personal interest(s), the ARC will evaluate whether that interest amounts to a real or perceived conflict of interest and, if so, determine the extent to which that individual may be involved in discussion or decisions.
+Any measures taken by the ARC will be documented. - 4.1.3 For the purpose of managing the large volume of interests relevant to NCGP, ERA and EI assessment and evaluation processes, the ARC may apply rules, such as time limits for determining when past relationships and circumstances are considered to be conflicts of interest, and automated processes for managing conflicts.
+The ARC will advise where those limits apply and may apply those limits internally. - 4.1.4 The ARC will consider the potential implications of conflicts of interest in determining the most appropriate management strategy. - 4.1.5 In some instances, it may be necessary to remove the individual with a conflict of interest from any involvement in the matter in which the conflict arises and to recruit an impartial third party to oversee part or all of the processes involved in the matter. - 4.1.6 Where a conflict of interest is grounds for the individual to be excluded from access to the information under consideration, the individual will not take part in any decision-making processes and will absent themselves from the room when the information is being discussed. - 4.1.7 The ARC may disclose interests to other government agencies for the purposes of grant administration and legislative compliance.